nairrekhabr/19_BlockChain_Python/README.md

 pprint(coins)

-- When done properly, the final object should look something like this
+- When done properly, running the wallet.py  the final object should look something like this

 {'btc-test': [{'address': 'n45VqiDaT4R9WCe5fGMoW74ZsSaWWCgWyA',
                'index': 0,